 Pass the Biscuits

 No meal south of the Mason-Dixon Line is complete without a heaping side of biscuits.
-You can get your fix ’round the clock at Empire Biscuit (198 Ave.
-A, btw E. 12th & E. 13th sts., 646.682.9529), an all-night eatery devoted to the carb-laden treat.
-“Country” and “all butter” varieties are worked into mouthwatering combos, from oxtail-and-brown-sugar jelly with arugula and fennel butter to foie-gras butter with preserved lemon and cabbage jam.
 For the traditionalist: 983 (983 Flushing Ave., at Central Ave., Brooklyn, 718.386.1133), dubbed “Bushwick’s living room,” has a biscuit dish on its brunch menu to sate all Southern cravings.
 The “SOS”—a mound of golden, house-made biscuits drowning in ambrosial mushroom gravy—may leave you with a soul that needs saving.

 Country Goes Contemporary

 In NYC, we like to mix things up.
-Homey barbecue is fused with East Asian flavors on Fatty ‘Cue‘s (50 Carmine St., btw Bleecker & Bedford sts., 212.929.5050; and one other NYC location) fusion menu.
+Homey barbecue is fused with East Asian flavors on Fatty ’Cue’s (92 South 7th St., btw Bedford & Berry sts., Williamsburg, Brooklyn) fusion menu.
 Think: fermented pork ribs with chili-palm sugar glaze (pictured).
 The décor matches the cuisine: A silver door handle is molded from an actual pig’s foot.
-At The Redhead (349 E. 13th St., btw First & Second aves., 212.533.6212), an intimate gastropub with red velvet banquettes, comfort meets culinary complexity in Lowcountry shrimp with creamy grits and andouille sausage.
-The house-made pretzels with garlicky, Kentucky beer cheese (seductively spreadable) can’t be passed up.

 Fancy Ain’t My Thang

 When it comes to down-home eats, it’s all right to get down ’n’ dirty.
 That’s the idea at Pies ’n’ Thighs (166 S. 4th St., at Driggs Ave., Brooklyn, 347.529.6090), a no-frills yet comfortable Williamsburg spot known citywide for fantasy-fulfilling fried chicken—served, as it oughta be, with hot sauce and honey.
-Nautical dive bar The Commodore (386 Metropolitan Ave., at Havemeyer St., Brooklyn, 718.218.7632)—with a kitchen helmed by a co-founder of Pies ’n’ Thighs, Georgia native Stephen Tanner—delivers an equally impressive crispy chicken experience (go for the medium-hot sandwich, topped with coleslaw and pickles), with a hip, young crowd, frozen cocktails and cheap pitchers of beer.
+Nautical dive bar The Commodore (386 Metropolitan Ave., at Havemeyer St., Brooklyn, 718.218.7632) delivers an equally impressive crispy chicken experience (go for the medium-hot sandwich, topped with coleslaw and pickles), with a hip, young crowd, frozen cocktails and cheap pitchers of beer.
 Feel free to kick back.

 Pie in the Sky

 A Southern eats emporium lies right near the southernmost entrance to the High Line.
-Bubby’s (73 Gansevoort St., at Washington St., 212.206.6200), new to the Meatpacking District nightlife mecca, serves hearty savories—including a tender pulled-pork sandwich—but the true lure is a soda fountain-style, takeout pie window, with offerings from double-crusted apple (pictured) to tangy Florida Key lime.
-It stays open until the wee hours of the morning, so clubgoers can have a sweet post-boogie binge.
+Bubby’s (73 Gansevoort St., at Washington St., 212.206.6200; and one other NYC location) serves hearty savories—including a tender pulled-pork sandwich—but the true lure is a soda fountain-style, takeout pie window, with offerings from double-crusted apple (pictured) to tangy Florida Key lime.